Tierra del Fuego National Park: Lago Fagnano

 Lago Fagnano (named after the Salesian monk José Fagnano), also known as Cami Lake, the southernmost lake of its size outside Antarctica, is the largest lake in Tierra del Fuego and flows southward along the eastern slope of the Andean Cordillera of Patagonia into the Magellan Strait through the Azopardo River.
 It is hemmed in the active tectonic plate (linked to the Magallanes-Fagnano fault) boundary between the South American and Scotia plates.
 Its East-West orientation in the southern part of Isla Grande de Tierra del Fuego encompasses the national territories of Argentina and Chile; only a small part of the lake lies in Chile.
 Its evolution is attributed to constant glaciation during the late Pliocene and Pleistocene era.
 The lake has a total drainage area of 3042 km2 with basin elevation ranging from 27 m at the lake level to about 1000 m.

 The lake water spreads over an area of about 645 km2, with an average width of 6 km (maximum width is 10 km over a length of 104 km long and the maximum recorded depth is 204 m, with an average depth reported as 70 m.
 Its water volume is 1000 km3.

 Climate

 The park experiences a temperate climate with frequent rain, fog, and strong winds.
 Westerly winds over the sea maintain a uniform climate in the park.
 The average annual rainfall is 700 mm.
 Peak rainfall (snowfall at higher elevations) occurs from March through May; no dry season exists.
 Average temperatures are about 0 C in winter and 10 C in the summer.
 At Ushuaia, the recorded mean annual temperature reported is 5.4 C with maximum monthly mean of 14.2 C and minimum of -10.4 C.

 History

 Etymology

 The first Europeans who came to explore the southern tip of South America saw the campfires of the native inhabitants of the area (the Yaghan people, also called Yámana).
-The Spanish explorers hence named the area "Tierra del Fuego", meaning "land of fire" in Spanish.
+The Spanish explorers hence named the area "Tierra del Fuego", meaning "land of the fires" in Spanish.